Axwell & Ingrosso

-Axwell & Ingrosso (stylised as Axwell Λ Ingrosso) is a Swedish DJ duo consisting of Swedish House Mafia members Axwell and Sebastian Ingrosso.
+Axwell & Ingrosso (stylised as Axwell Λ Ingrosso) are a Swedish DJ duo consisting of Swedish House Mafia members Axwell and Sebastian Ingrosso.
 They made their debut performance at the 2014 Governors Ball Music Festival in New York City in June.

 History

 Pre-2013: Swedish House Mafia

 Axwell and Sebastian Ingrosso were part of the Swedish DJ trio supergroup Swedish House Mafia, along with Steve Angello.
 The group officially formed in late 2008, ranking number ten on the DJ Magazine Top 100 DJ Poll 2011 and number twelve in 2012.
 During this time, the group released two studio/compilation albums, Until One and Until Now, and eight singles (with two credit under their individual names).
 On 24 June 2012, the group announced via their website that they would split up after embarking on "One Last Tour", which ended at Ultra Miami 2013 on 24 March 2013.

 2014: Formation and X4

 Axwell and Ingrosso formed the group Axwell & Ingrosso officially in 2014.
 During June of that year, the band gained prominence among New Yorkers when they began placing clues about their new album in various locations throughout the city.
 Their first performance was in 2014 at the 8 June Governors Ball Music Festival in New York City.
 The performance debuted music from a new album they announced to release under the name Axwell & Ingrosso the intro music of which premiered on air during Zane Lowe's BBC Radio 1 program.
 Their performance was also named one of the 15 Hot Governors Ball Moments as well as one of the Top 10 Best Performances of the Hot Governors Ball by Billboard.
 They also made an appearance at the 2014 V Festival.
 The album is also said to be the first for both artists as Swedish House Mafia never released an official full-length studio album.
 Axwell and Ingrosso also deleted their personal Facebook pages and created a single page for the group to signify the new partnership.
 They toured India, as part of Sunburn Arena.
 On 14 February 2014, Axwell & Ingrosso released their debut EP X4.
 The EP contained the songs "Can't Hold Us Down", "We Come, We Rave, We Love" along with their 2007 collaboration "Together".
-The EP's final song, Something New", was released as the group's first official single in November that year.
+The EP's final song, "Something New", was released as the group's first official single in November that year.